pip-services/pip-services-docs/content/en/python/commons/config/_index.md

 ### Description
-The config package contains classes and interfaces that allow you to create configuration objects.
-These configuration objects can contain different sets of configuration paramters, which can be used to define things such as access control credentials.
+The config package contains a set of classes and interfaces that allows you add configurations to components.
+These configurations can contain different sets of configuration paramters, which can be used to define things such as access control credentials.

 <br>